CristianDavideConte/universalSmoothScroll/README.md

 The scripts' minified versions are available in the [releases section](https://github.com/CristianDavideConte/universalSmoothScroll/releases).

 # Installation
-Move the scripts you downloaded into your project's js directory && add them to your project's `<head>`. <br/>
+Move the scripts you downloaded into your project's js directory && add them to your `index.html`'s header. <br/>
 For example:<br/>
 ```html
 <head>